lokdoninc/backend-master-lokdonSKI/README.md

 **Proof:** Y is NP-Hard

-Given: 3D matching (variable gadget).
+**Given:** 3D matching (variable gadget).
 Disjoint set x, y, z each size n given 3-tuple or triple T ⊆ x *y*z.
 Is there a subset S⊆ T  such that every element, Ꞓx ∪ y ∪ z is in exactly one, s Ꞓ S Following a legal knight move OKT could only be on black dot (Y) or white square (N) at once?

-Method: Reduction of X to Y.
+**Method:** Reduction of X to Y.
 Three-dimensional matching (3DM) is NP Complete (Theorem).
 It is going to be a graphical prove.
 To make this easy, we set up an 8 by 8 matrix of black dots and white squares see the Fig 1.0 [C].
 Let X represent the lattice basis (SVP) and Y represent OKT.
 Lattice basis (SVP) had been reduced to NP-Hard problem earlier [LLL82] [4].
 Other precedence, 3-SAT was reduced to 3DM [GJ79].

 **To Prove:**
 Ș ≤p Y (If we could solve Ș we could solve Y).
+We know from reduction theory that X is NP-Hard if every problem Y Ꞓ NP reduced to X.

 ![alt text](https://github.com/jumezurike/backend-master-lokdonSKI/blob/master/3DM_PROVE.png)